-FO RM C
+FORM C

 And

-THE VILLAGE OF UIS
+THE VILLAGE OF OSHIKUKU

 NOTICE OF APPEAL

-take Notice that I
+Kindl ly take Notice that I

+(ful Il names and surname of staff member) hereby note an appeal against -

 (a) being found guilty of misconduct; or

 (b) the action taken upon being found guilty of misconduct; or

 (c) both (a) and (b),

-durin a Formal Disciplinary Inquiry held on, on the following gro ounds:
+durin g a Formal Disciplinary Inquiry held on, on the following grounds:

-1. Appeal against a decision made in terms of section 29(6)(f)(i) of the Local Authoret, 1992 orities
+1. Appeal against a decision made in terms of section $29(6)(f)(i)$ of the Local Authorities Act, 1992

-The management committee or the chief executive officer has not proven on a bala probabilities that I am guilty of misconduct, for the following reasons - nce of
+The management committee or the chief executive officer has not proven on a balance of probabilities that I am guilty of misconduct, for the following reasons -

 (a)

 (b)

 (c)

-2. Appeal against an action taken in terms of section 29(6)(g)(i) of the Local Authoret, 1992 orities
+2. Appeal against an action taken in terms of section $29(6)(g)(i)$ of the Local Authorities Act, 1992

-The management committee or the chief executive officer has taken the wrong unreasonable action after I was found guilty of misconduct for the following reasons:
+The management committee or the chief executive officer has taken the wrong or an unreasonable action after I was found guilty of misconduct for the following reasons:

 (a)

 (b)

 (c)

-3. Appeal on the grounds that the disciplinary inquiry was substantively or procedurally unfair, in terms of but not limited to the provisions in rules 32 or 33 of the Personnel Rules, 2009
+3. Appeal on the grounds that the disciplinary inquiry was substantively or procedural unfair, in terms of but not limited to the provisions in rules 32 or 33 of the Personn Rules, 2010

 (a)

 (b)

 (c)

-Dated a nt Bersel pa, on this
+Dated a nt Oshiku ıku on this

-SIGNE D APP ELLANT/ REPRESENTATIVE
+SIGNE ED APPI ELLANT/ REPRESENTATIVE